mikepan/GameEngineBook/text/03-LogicBricks.md

 ![Message actuator](../figures/Chapter3/Fig03-36.png "Message actuator")

 If you don't know which object to send the message to (or want to send it to more than one), you can broadcast it instead.
 For that you simply have to omit the To parameter.
-A Message Sensor[md]the other part of the story[md]can filter messages by their Subject.
+A Message Sensor (the other part of the story) can filter messages by their Subject.
 The Body can only be retrieved by a Python script, and it is commonly left blank when you only want to trigger an event, not to pass a value.
 The Body can be either a text or the value of a property.

 > **The Real Thing About Real-Time Is That It Has a Delay**
 >